 Before travelling, we had twice used Airbnb in Australia; on one occasion staying in a self-catered apartment at Bondi Beach, on another occasion staying in a home at Pambula where we had our own bedroom and bathroom but the hosts were present for our stay.
 These two experiences gave us a reasonable sense of how the Airbnb model works.
 We have now used Airbnb on several visits to Europe and whilst our early experiences have been mixed, we have learnt some tips and tricks to get the most out of our Airbnb stays.

 So why use Airbnb when there are hotels, chambres des hotes, gites, etc. to choose from?
-Primarily, we chose Airbnb so we had more opportunity to interact with French people.
+Primarily, we chose Airbnb so we had more opportunity to interact with local people.
 Also, often it is a less expensive option than a hotel and we were able to choose a variety of accommodation options.

 If you are considering Airbnb the following may be useful to you:

 Look very carefully at the listings and at the reviews of the host and accommodation.
 Ask lots of questions of your host at the booking stage, this is the time to be clear on what you are booking.
 Also be aware of the level of Airbnb experience your host has had; you will be able to determine this from the number of reviews.
 A new host will be keen to build up a positive track record and may offer accommodation at a lower rate than more experienced hosts.
 On the other hand they may not be as ‘guest aware’ and this may lead to discomfort when in their home; what is your space, what is their space, what is shared space?
 Give serious consideration to choosing a Super Host but be aware that even those are not perfect (we are dealing with the human race) and just as a hotel receptionist can have an off day so might your host.
 Airbnb hosts are generally not professional hospitality people and you need to take that into account.

 Our experience has also taught us that the age of your hosts may well be worth considering.
 This can be particularly important when staying with a family, but even if self-catering, we have found that the attitude and care taken by the remote host can impact the currency, relevancy, accuracy and thoroughness of the information provided.
 Having said that we stayed with a lovely young family in Bruges and enjoyed every minute of it whilst a stay with an older host was less satisfying.